 22 Bags - 5 Bags = Order Size

 In this example, 17 bags is the order you should place in an everyday situation, as this will replenish your inventory to the necessary par level of 22 bags.

 But what about situations when more food may be needed?

-Simply follow the method described above: input your par amounts, remaining inventory, and emergency/events par in the sheets.
+Using the template shared at the beginning of this article, simply follow the method described above: input your par amounts, remaining inventory, and emergency/events par in the sheets.

 The computerized par sheet will do the math for you and the output will be the order amount you ask suppliers for.